openshift/enhancements/enhancements/node-healthcheck-operator.md

 - Detection of Machines that never become healthy Nodes is not part of the initial implementation.
 Machine API based cluster can/should continue to use MHC at this time.

 ## Proposal
-The main use-case we target is UPI, user provisioned infrastructure, which do not have the Machine-API controlling them.
+The main use-case being targeted is clusters which, for technical and/or political reasons, do not have the Machine-API controlling them.
 This enables any kind of recovery mechanism to be built and handle remediation.

 #### Stories